searchspring/snap/docs/ABOUT.md

 ## What is Snap?

 Snap is not an acronym!
-Snap is an open source SDK for building e-commerce experiences powered by Athos Commerce.
+Snap is an open source SDK for building e-commerce experiences powered by Searchspring.

-The SDK includes multiple core packages published to npm that in combination with each other, provide the complete front-end tooling for building e-commerce experiences with Athos Commerce.
+The SDK includes multiple core packages published to npm that in combination with each other, provide the complete front-end tooling for building e-commerce experiences with Searchspring.
 However to simplify usage, the `@searchspring/snap-preact` package is an abstraction that combines all core packages into a single dependency in combination with Preact to render the UI.
 This documentation is primarily focused on the usage of this package.

 ## Getting Started